Swapnil-ingle/Swapnil-ingle.github.io/first_trip_abroad.md

 Everyone would agree, it's nice to meet someone familiar.
 It's even great when you meet someone familiar when you're abroad.
 I met some friendly Indian ladies on the Lucerne trip.
 They came from Dubai and were on a vacation.
 It's weird we didn't spoke even a word in Hindi.

-In my collection, I have only a single picture of me which is not a selfie (_untill the very last day_).
+In my collection, I had only a single picture of me which is not a selfie (_untill the very last day_).
 Thanks to these lovely people.

 ![alt text](https://swapnil-ingle.github.io/images/basel/selfie-from-lucerne.jpg "Lucerne Picture")